6309 Monarch Park Place, Suite 203

 Toll free (888) 742-5060

-This is a part of the 2016 Distribution Trends Special Issue.
-The annual feature was researched and written by MDM based on interviews with dozens of distributors, industry experts and manufacturers.
-MDM also conducted a survey of its readers to uncover the trends outlined in this issue.
+This is a part of the 2013 Distribution Trends Report.
+The annual report was researched and written by MDM editors based on interviews with dozens of wholesaler-distributors, as well as industry experts and manufacturers.
+MDM also conducted a survey of its readers to uncover the trends outlined in this report.